Turkey has to reboot its Syria strategy mai 17, 2013

 Compiled by Ozan Yigitkeskin

-Posted by Acturca in Europe du Sud-Est, Turquie, Turquie-UE, UE.Tags: élection, Chypre, Chypriotes turcs, Dervis Eroglu, Hugh Pope, Mehmet Ali Talat, négociation, présidentiel, République turque de Chypre du Nord, RTCN, Turquie, UE
+Posted by Acturca in EU / UE, South East Europe / Europe du Sud-Est, Turkey / Turquie, Turkey-EU / Turquie-UE.Tags: élection, Chypre, Chypriotes turcs, Dervis Eroglu, EU / UE, Hugh Pope, Mehmet Ali Talat, négociation, présidentiel, République turque de Chypre du Nord, RTCN, Turkey / Turquie

 add a comment